 - Need to reduce energy consumption in the workplace

 - Peaks and troughs of workplace attendance that call for flexibility in facility services.

 Organisations equipped with an integrated workplace management system will have a better starting point for implementing and introducing new technologies like this to the workplace and their workforce, to meet the needs of hybrid work strategies.
-Organisations working with an open platform IWMS vendor with a robust partner network will have an even greater advantage – getting access to the latest generation of workplace apps, like the Planon Workplace Engagement app, which can help facilitate safe and healthy workplaces and enable an enhanced employee experience through smarter meeting management capabilities.
+Organisations working with an open platform IWMS vendor with a robust partner network will have an even greater advantage – getting access to the latest generation of workplace apps, like the Planon Workplace App, which can help facilitate safe and healthy workplaces and enable an enhanced employee experience through smarter meeting management capabilities.

 Five actions to take today to enable hybrid working success

 As companies accelerate their implementation of hybrid working strategies, there is an endless array of projects that need attention by facilities and workplace managers.
 However, the top priorities for corporate managers should be making use of employee feedback and ensuring that staff have the best technology tools to get the most out of hybrid working models.

 The Verdantix report mentioned above also highlights five actions that companies can take now to get the most out of hybrid working models.
 Those include:

 - Leverage regular employee feedback when iterating programmes

 - Bring forward business successes from lockdown